 - (Luke 23:26) - "And when they led Him away, they laid hold of one Simon of Cyrene, coming in from the country, and placed on him the cross to carry behind Jesus."

 - (John 19:17) - "They took Jesus therefore, and He went out, bearing His own cross, to the place called the Place of a Skull, which is called in Hebrew, Golgotha."

-The answer to this discrepancy is very simple when we look at the context.
 Jesus had undergone a very physically traumatic few hours.
 Please consider the following verses placed in order of His ordeal and pay attention to the physical trauma he received before He ever arrived at the cross.